 Once you specify, click on Create QR Code.

-5. Next, on the page you land, you will be able to see your QR Code details.
+5. On the page that loads, you will see the preview of your QR Code

 That’s it.
 You now have your Google Maps QR Code.
 You can use it on business cards, brochures, flyers, or invitations.

 But make sure you test QR Codes before mass-printing them.

 E. How to edit the location encoded in QR Code